Ammi (Queen Anne’s Lace) Growing Guide

 Soil

-Ammi flowers prefer well-drained, fertile loamy soil with a pH between 6.0 and 7.5.
-This soil type retains moisture while allowing excess water to drain, preventing root rot.
-Amend the soil with compost or organic matter to enhance fertility and structure.
+Ammi flowers prefer well-drained, fertile loamy soil with a pH between 6.0 and 7.5 to retain moisture while allowing excess water to drain, preventing root rot.

 Read more